 But, you can just as easily go for other art forms.
 Wall art crafted out of wood, glass or metal was exceptionally popular during the 1950s, so these works can definitely find their place in contemporary spaces decorated in mid century modern style.
 Many of these come with a certain DIY aesthetic and elements borrowed from the iconography of the space age and brutalism, while others play with kitschy vibe and modernist representations of ordinary objects or very often animals and plants.
-This same approach can be found in different sculptures such as those designed by Harry Bertoia or Charles and Ray Eames and these are definitely very popular and can be great additions to your stylish home.
+This same approach can be found in different sculptures such as those designed by Harry Bertoia and these are definitely very popular and can be great additions to your stylish home.

 Mid century modern decorating ideas

 But, how can you tie all these different mid century modern interior design elements in a coherent whole?
 This is the main consideration of this style and even if your furniture and color choices are flawless and you got your hands on the most iconic mid century modern art pieces, this is no guarantee that your home will be transformed into a mid century modern house interior in no time.